AstraZeneca shares fall after Pfizer walks away

-LONDON Shares in AstraZeneca (AZN.L) fell 2.3 percent on Tuesday after U.S. drugmaker Pfizer (PFE.N) said it would not make a formal bid to acquire its smaller British rival.
+LONDON Shares in AstraZeneca fell 2.3 percent on Tuesday after U.S. drugmaker Pfizer said it would not make a formal bid to acquire its smaller British rival.

 Pfizer's decision - announced on Monday during a public holiday - had been widely expected after a rejection by AstraZeneca's board of its final offer of 55 pounds a share.